 I heard that there was a great gray owl hidden within the majestic tree line close to the golf course in Jackson, so I made it my mission to find him.

-Oh my God, I can only tell you how hard it is to find a great grey owl sitting among the thick forest of trees; it’s like finding a needle in a haystack.
+Oh my, I can only tell you how hard it is to find a great grey owl sitting among the thick forest of trees; it’s like finding a needle in a haystack.

 I immediately pulled over, noticing the only way to get down in there was to actually follow a route embedded in the snow.
 The path was somewhere close to waist-high.
-Remember we just had record winter weather the day prior.
+Remember we just had record winter snow.

-Fortunately I had just bought some killer snow pants the day before, so this was the perfect way to put them to the test.
 Without hesitation I grabbed my tripod and camera and set off for the trek.
-I did what I had to do, getting as close as I could to capture these spectacular pictures.
+I did what I had to do, getting as close as I could.